Key takeaways

 Some claim that drinking water mixed with baking soda can improve erections by balancing pH levels and boosting nitric oxide, a blood flow-promoting molecule.

-There is little to no research backing up this supposed ED solution; plus, ingesting too much baking soda can pose risks to your health, potentially leading to hypertension, electrolyte imbalance, and more.
+There is little to no research backing up this supposed ED solution, and ingesting too much baking soda can pose risks to your health.

-If you’re having trouble getting or keeping an erection, it’s essential to consult a healthcare provider to determine the root of the problem and explore proven treatments, such as prescription medications (e.g. Viagra, Cialis).
+If you’re having trouble getting or keeping an erection, consult a healthcare provider to determine the root of the problem and explore proven treatments, such as prescription medications (e.g. Viagra, Cialis).

 Here's what we'll cover